obvonage/deved-platform/content/blog/en/meetings-api-is-here.md

 ```
 curl -X POST 'https://api-eu.vonage.com/beta/meetings/rooms'
--H 'Authorization: Bearer XXXXX'
+-H 'Authorization: Bearer $YOUR_JWT_GOES_HERE'
 -H 'content-type: application/json'
 -d '{ "display_name":"New Meeting Room", "type": "long_term", "expires_at": "2022-04-28T14:20:20.462Z", }'
 ```

 #### Recording Configuration

-Currently, the only configuration available for rooms are recording option by passing the additional `recording_options` object.
+Rooms are configurable by passing the additional `recording_options` object.
 You can decide if the session will be recorded with the `auto_record` boolean.
 Additionally, you can choose to only record the video of the room's owner (host) with the `record_only_owner` boolean.

 An example of how to pass these options:

 ```
 curl -X POST 'https://api-eu.vonage.com/beta/meetings/rooms'
--H 'Authorization: Bearer XXXXX'
+-H 'Authorization: Bearer $YOUR_JWT_GOES_HERE'
 -H 'Content-Type: application/json'
 -d '{
       "display_name":"New Meeting Room",